June 1, 2019 • Newsletter

 Here are some key items to think about this month as you reflect on the current state of your financial health and wellness:

 - Identify what you were most excited about spending money on last month.
 Was it a new shirt?
 Was it a cup of coffee at a socially-responsible business?
-Was it an adventure with new friends and colleagues, say at the IAC’s On-Ramp program?
-(That was definitely my own personal highlight from May!)
-How can you prioritize more of those types of expenses in your budget going forward, perhaps while cutting things that you weren’t so excited about?
+Was it a fun gift to a student just celebrating their graduation?
+How can you prioritize more of those types of expenses into your budget going forward, perhaps while cutting things that you weren’t so excited about?

 - Contact a potential customer, client, or partner in your industry that will help you reach one of the goals you outlined for yourself this year.
 It may not feel little as you draft the email, but it will seem like a little step once the project comes to fruition.